n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.manualworkflowtrigger.md

 ## Common issues

-Here are some common issues/questions and suggested solutions for the Manual Trigger node.
+Here are some common errors and issues with the Manual Trigger node and steps to resolve or troubleshoot them.

 <!-- vale off -->
 ### Only one 'Manual Trigger' node is allowed in a workflow